artefactual/atom-docs/user-manual/administer/static-pages.rst

    ..
 TIP::

-      Users can use Markdown_, and/or HTML_ and inline CSS_ code to the "Content"
+      Users can use Markdown_, and/or HTML_ code to the "Content" :term:`field`
-      :term:`field` to format content, add hyperlinks, or further style the page contents.
+      to format content, add hyperlinks, or further style the page contents.
       See :ref:`below <styling-static-page>` for information on how to style :term:`static pages <static page>`.
 See also: :ref:`formatting`.

 5. You can quit the edit process at any time by clicking the "Cancel" button in the :term:`button block`; any data already entered will not be saved.
 Note